megaptera-helvetiae/eco-evo-interactions/content/authors/Carlotta_Kück/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Ph.D.
+Students
 ---

-Carlotta decided to join our team for a Master's thesis project.
-We are thrilled to host her.
-We will follow up soon with details on her Master's project.
-Stay tuned and welcome Carlotta!!!
+Carlotta decided to join our team for a Master's thesis project in the MarMic program 2021/2022.
+She studied the evolution of nitrogen fixation in lucinid clams and did several experimental incubations of Ctena imbricatula and their bacterial symbionts from Guadeloupe.
+After completing her Master thesis, she decided to stay in our group for a Ph.D. project.
+Carlotta is co-mentored by Dr. Wiebke Mohr at the Biogeochemistry Department at the MPIMM and Prof. Oliver Gros at the Université des Antilles, Pointe-à-Pitre, in Guadeloupe.